vangoghworldwide/linkedart/README.md

 [JSON-LD playground](https://json-ld.org/playground/#startTab=tab-nquads&json-ld=https%3A%2F%2Fraw.githubusercontent.com%2Fvangoghworldwide%2Flinkedart%2Fmaster%2Fexamples%2Fjsonld%2Fprovenance_statement.jsonld) | [RDF/XML](https://github.com/vangoghworldwide/linkedart/blob/master/examples/rdfxml/provenance_statement.rdf.xml)

 ### Auctions
 Auctions are a specific way to change ownership.
 Linked Art provides an elaborate model for auctions (https://linked.art/model/provenance/auctions.html).
-We start with the auction itself.
+We start with the auction itself, defining the actor that carried it out, the location and the timespan.
+As a part of the auction we define the specific activities of auctioning a specific lot.
+The lot then defines the set of objects that are auctioned "uses_specific_object".
+This set ocontain the actual artworks as the members.
+The set may also have information about the lot number or information related to prices (so called dimensions).

 ```json
 {
   "@context": "https://linked.art/ns/v1/linked-art.json",